Pasta la vista: a potential biomaterial for regenerative medicine

 Cell culture, the technique of growing cells from a specific tissue or organ, is now an integral aspect in assessing the safety of new medicines for human health and avoiding the historic exploitation of animals.
 However, a key disadvantage of this technique is that it is often based on the growth of a single layer of cells and not representative of the native 3D environment of the organ.
 In order to mimic the natural tissue more truly, cells are required to be grown on a scaffold, or supporting matrix, as well as be able to allow the flow of nutrients and oxygen around it continuously.
 Although much research has focused on this achievement, the proposed methods are frequently based on the use of animal components or are simply too expensive, complicated or difficult to manufacture.

 This project aims to assess the feasibility of using everyday pasta as a possible solution.
 Wheat protein is a natural polymer and can be easily manipulated into a range of different designs/shapes.
 Importantly, it can provide the required 3D structural support, facilitate flow due to its tubular/hollow construction and has also been reported to enhance the biological effects of certain cells.
 It is proposed that this approach will provide a low cost cell culture model which is representative of functional human organs (i.e. artery, lung and kidney).
-This model can be used as an alternative to testing on animals and may offer translational science opportunities to those who do not have access to state-of-the-art facilities.
+This model can be used as a replacement to testing on animals and may offer translational science opportunities to those who do not have access to state-of-the-art facilities.

 With the exponential increase in the development of new entities from the consumer and pharmaceutical industries, as well as the demand for replacement tissues and organs for regenerative medicine, there is an urgent need to develop more accurate, reproducible and animal-material free constructs that could be used for therapeutic needs and the toxicity assessment of novel compounds.